 The 1945 photo above shows the green door behind the ovens in the open position; you can see a glimpse of the hallway which visitors are not allowed to enter today.

 By November 1945, it was known that the 29,138 Jews brought to Dachau from other camps between June 20, 1944 and November 23, 1944 had been transferred to the eleven Kaufering sub-camps of Dachau to work in munitions factories.
-It seems that the inmates who gave this information to the US Army investigators were wrong; these 29,138 Jews were not gassed, but rather were given a shower in the “gas chamber” before being transferred to sub-camps.
+It seems that the inmates, who had told the US Army investigators that these prisoners had been gassed, were wrong.
+These 29,138 Jews were not gassed, but rather were given a shower in the “gas chamber” before being transferred to the 11 Kaufering sub-camps.

 Could the Dachau gas chamber/shower room have been a dual purpose room where prisoners could be gassed and could also take a shower?
 I don’t think so.
 The gas that was allegedly used in all the Nazi gas chambers was Zyklon-B, which was in the form of pellets that could not go through the tiny holes in the shower heads.